Axion Clouds around Neutron Stars: Axion clouds

-In this manuscript, we focus instead on the implications arising from non-relativistic axions sourced in the polar caps, which can comprise a sizable fraction of the total axion population if the axion mass is roughly in the range $10^{-9} \, {\rm eV} \lesssim m_a \lesssim 10^{-4} \, {\rm eV}$.
-These non-relativistic axions are gravitationally bound to the neutron star, and will therefore accumulate over time, resulting in the formation of a dense axion cloud\footnote{Basins of light bosonic particles around stellar objects have been studied in \eg~\cite{VanTilburg2021, Lasenby2021}.
+In this paper, we focus instead on the implications arising from non-relativistic axions sourced in the polar caps, which can comprise a sizable fraction of the total axion population if the axion mass is roughly in the range $10^{-9} \, {\rm eV} \lesssim m_a \lesssim 10^{-4} \, {\rm eV}$.
+These non-relativistic axions are gravitationally bound to the neutron star, and will therefore accumulate over time, resulting in the formation of a dense axion cloud\footnote{Axion clouds share some similarities with both superradiant clouds of bosonic particles around black holes (see \eg~\cite{Arvanitaki:2009fg, Arvanitaki:2010sy, Brito:2015oca, Baryakhtar:2017ngi, Baryakhtar_2021}), and basins of light bosonic particles around stellar objects (see \eg~\cite{VanTilburg2021, Lasenby2021}).
+Black hole superradiance and the non-thermal axion production mechanism studied here operate by extracting the rotational energy from dense astrophysical objects and using this energy to produce gravitationally bound bosons.
+Superradiant clouds, however, grow exponentially (while the growth of neutron star axion clouds is at most linear) and this phenomenon is only efficient when bosons are sufficiently light ($m_a \lesssim 10^{-11} \, \rm eV$ for astrophysical black holes).
+Stellar basins, on the other hand, are produced via thermal processes, and thus large densities can only be achieved for masses close to the thermal temperature of the emitting astrophysical body.
 These studies are qualitatively similar to the analysis presented here, but rely on volumetric thermal emission in the Sun.
-In contrast, we study non-thermal emission arising from pulsar polar caps; the case of thermal emission from neutron stars is not expected to produce large densities as it necessitates much larger axion masses in order to be effective, and these axions are efficiently absorbed inside of the neutron star. }.
+In contrast, we study non-thermal emission arising from pulsar polar caps; the case of thermal emission from neutron stars is not expected to produce large densities as it necessitates much larger axion masses in order to be effective, and these axions are efficiently absorbed inside of the neutron star.}.
 In this section we study the evolution of these clouds over the lifetime of the neutron star, showing that an axion cloud proceeds through four distinct phases -- these phases are highlighted in Fig.~\ref{fig:overview}.